 STEP 9: Select your Desktop version.
 You have 6 options to choose from.
 GNOME is selected by default.
-If you are newbie to Linux and confused which one to choose, I would suggest Cinnamon.
-It is a powerful and user-friendly desktop developed by Linux Mint community and suits users migrating from Microsoft Windows platform.
-In my test PC, I will go with GNOME, which is also a elegant and user-friendly desktop environment.
+If you are a newbie to Linux and confused about choosing one, I would suggest Cinnamon.
+It is a powerful and user-friendly desktop developed by the Linux Mint community and suits users migrating from the Microsoft Windows platform.
+I will go with GNOME in my test PC, which is also an elegant and user-friendly desktop environment.
 Click >.

-STEP 10: This is the best part of installation, you can turn ON the third-party software, plugins, and even Google Fonts right here and the installer will download and include it during OS installation.
-If you have a very slow internet connection, I recommend to leave with default selections and proceed.
+STEP 10: This is the best part of the installation, you can turn ON the third-party software, plugins, and even Google Fonts right here, and the installer will download and include it during OS installation.
+If you have a very slow internet connection, I recommend leaving with default selections and proceed.

 STEP 11: In the next critical step, you have two options to choose from regarding installation type.